 Featuring over 190 of the most effective pitching exercises currently used by MLB pitchers.

-If you've been reading my articles and following my youth pitching instruction for some time, you know I firmly believe not all pitchers should pitch exactly the same way.
+If you've been reading my articles and following my youth pitching instruction for some time, you know that I firmly believe not all pitchers need to pitch exactly the same way to be successful.

-But after studying many professional and college pitchers over the years, I have discovered that through the critical phase of pitching... i.e. from the hand break through the deceleration phase... most successful pitchers use basically the same arm action.
+However... after studying many professional and college pitchers over the years, I have discovered that through the critical phases of the pitching motion -- from the hand break through the deceleration phase -- most successful pitchers basically use the same arm action.

 - Proper balance, flexibility and control of the body

 - Good upright body, slight shoulder tilt and arm alignment